Colton-Bassett/reactpokedex/README.md

 - seems like firebase hosting automatically takes advantage of a CDN so I don't have to set that up.
 Very cool.

 - i wanted to use firebase cloud functions but i had to enter a credit card and i did not like that

+- data display of firebase is awesome.
+I really like looking at the console.
+UI is good